flintlib/flint/doc/source/gr_mat.rst

     size of the matrix.
 The
     underscore method assumes that *res* is a preallocated array of `n + 1` coefficients.
-    The *inplace* version destroys the input matrix.
+    The *inplace* version overwrites the input matrix.

     This method requires divisions and can therefore fail when the ring is not a field, but will sometimes succeed anywyay.
 It